An epic fantasy trilogy set 32,000 years ago

 War → Transcendence

 A guerrilla war fought through the darkest winter.
 A capture that exposes secrets buried across generations.
 A final act of power that shows an enemy not terror, but truth.
 The accumulated weight of everything they destroyed.
-And a woman racing to say goodbye before she becomes part of the earth she loves.
+And a woman racing to say goodbye before she becomes part of the Earth she loves.

 The World